jacobc2700/flexer/README.md

 ### Credits:

-- Based partially on a [Udemy](https://www.udemy.com/course/mern-stack-front-to-back/) course by Brad Traversy.
+- Based on a [Udemy](https://www.udemy.com/course/mern-stack-front-to-back/) course by Brad Traversy.